The ghost became bright, coin-sized rounds

 Line of Duty?
-Animal spirits may perpetuate lifetime bonds with ongoing natural habits and trained duties.
-They may hang around to connect and help new residents, pets and guests.
+Animal spirits may perpetuate lifetime bonds with ongoing natural habits or trained duties.
+They may hang around to connect and help new residents, pets or guests.
 Pets may be the first to recognize this truth.

-To the point?
+To the Point?
 In Mirrors are Bad Neighbors, can Goopy see himself?
 The text is not from a Goopy Ghost story.
-Many of the illustrations are from his holiday book series for children.
-They are authentic and unaltered depictions.
+The animations provide authentic and unaltered depictions from his holiday book series for children.

 Watch this Space.
-What does the video text reveal about ghost vision acuity?
+What does the video transcript reveal about ghost vision acuity?
 “Mirror, mirror, can't you see?
 What you harbor can't be me.
 There is no time to whine and pout.
 I'll bet a dime it will grow out.”
 (33 seconds)